ashvardanian/StringZilla/README.md

 | Small String Capacity |                     15 |               __22__ |      __22__ |

 > Use the following gist to check on your compiler: https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21

+Other langauges, also freuqnetly rely on such optimizations.

+- Swift can store 15 bytes in the `String` struct. [docs](https://developer.apple.com/documentation/swift/substring/withutf8(_:)#discussion)

 For C++ users, the `sz::string` class hides those implementation details under the hood.
 For C users, less familiar with C++ classes, the `sz_string_t` union is available with following API.